The nine Bidirectional explicit formatting

 64-bit double-precision binary floating point values.

-parses as three different tokens: the integer literal1
+The phrase 1.toString parses as three different tokens:

 Boolean Literals